donkirkby/live-py-plugin/CONTRIBUTING.md

        tar xzf ../../../live-py-plugin/dist/space_tracer-4.0.1.tar.gz

    Replace the version number with whatever you just built.
-3. After the package files are in place, run Pyodide's `run_docker` script.
+3. After the package files are in place, run Pyodide's `run_docker` script, and then run `make` inside the container.
 See the Pyodide project for full instructions.
-If you see the error, 'ccache: error: Could not find compiler "emcc" in PATH', you have to roll back the `EMSCRIPTEN_VERSION` to 1.38.22, as described in Pyodide [PR #506].
+If you see the error,
+   'ccache: error: Could not find compiler "emcc" in PATH', you have to roll back the `EMSCRIPTEN_VERSION` to 1.38.22, as described in Pyodide [PR #506].
 4. After the lengthy build process, run the